CJ42/All-About-Solidity/articles/Libraries.md

 }
 ```

-> **_Notice_** _how the function_ `_subUint_` _receives a struct as argument.
-In Solidity v0.4.24, this is not possible in contracts, but possible in Solidity libraries_
+> **_Notice_** _how the function_ `subUint` _receives a struct as argument.
+In Solidity v0.4.24, this is not allowed in contracts, but is allowed in libraries_

 ----------

-## 9. Linking libraries with other libraries
+## 10. Linking libraries with other libraries

 Libraries can be linked with other libraries and use them in the same way a contract would.
-This come however with the natural limitations of libraries.
+This, however, comes with the natural limitations of libraries.

 _// Deep dive here_